thephpleague/csv/docs/9.0/reader/index.md

 ## CSV example

-Many examples in this reference require an CSV file.
+Many examples in this reference require a CSV file.
 We will use the following file `file.csv` containing the following data:

 ```csv
 "First Name","Last Name",E-mail